-Four possible data/clock timing relationships may be chosen (see Figure 57) but master and slave must be programmed with the same timing mode.
+Four possible data/clock timing relationships may be chosen (see Figure 58) but master and slave must be programmed with the same timing mode.

-Figure 54.
+Figure 55.
 Single Master/ Single Slave Application

-10.5.3.2 Slave Select Management
+SERIAL PERIPHERAL INTERFACE (Cont'd) 10.5.3.2 Slave Select Management

-As an alternative to using the SS pin to control the Slave Select signal, the application can choose to manage the Slave Select signal by software.
-This is configured by the SSM bit in the SPICSR register (see Figure 56)
+As an alternative to using the $\overline{SS}$ pin to control the Slave Select signal, the application can choose to manage the Slave Select signal by software.
+This is configured by the SSM bit in the SPICSR register (see Figure 57)

-In software management, the external \overline{SS} pin is free for other application uses and the internal \overline{SS} signal level is driven by writing to the SSI bit in the SPICSR register.
+In software management, the external $\overline{SS}$ pin is free for other application uses and the internal $\overline{SS}$ signal level is driven by writing to the SSI bit in the SPICSR register.